 - Generally, a monopoly scenario is possible for either designer commodities or a product with a little existence in the mass market.
 A monopolistic competition scenario is more prevalent in practicality; products generally include consumer-related commodities, although recently there has been a huge introduction to the likes of real estate, education, and hospitality industries.

-Monopoly vs Monopolistic Competition Head to Head Differences
+Monopoly vs Monopolistic Competition Comparative Table

-|Meaning||The market created for a product which is offered by a single seller – no competition.||Any product being offered by a handful of sellers, effecting a small competition between them.|
+|Meaning||The market created for a product that is offered by a single seller – no competition.||Any product being offered by a handful of sellers, effecting a small competition between them.|

-|Players||The single player in the market.||More than 1 but a small number in the market.|
+|Players||The single-player in the market.||More than 1 but a small number in the market.|

 |Competition||No competition for the seller.||As a few players exist, minimal competition exists, although not good enough for controlling the demographics.|

-|Effect||Due to the monopoly of the single player, products, its demand and supply; and price are controlled by the seller – hardly any control by the buyer side.||Due to a small competition, there is some control from the buyer front.|
+|Effect||Due to the monopoly of the single-player, products, its demand and supply; and price are controlled by the seller – hardly any control by the buyer side.||Due to a small competition, there is some control from the buyer front.|

 |Demand & Supply||Demand and supply depend on the seller, although it may not be too biased on the seller side due to the nature of the commodity.||Demand and supply can be controlled.|